-As with the front panel, some operations require a longer operation of the button (explained in the relevant sections).
+All functions of the MP-53 sound system can be operated using the remote control.
+Some operations require a longer press of the button (explained in the relevant sections).
 In this case simply keep your finger held on the remote control button for 2-3 seconds until the display on the sound system shows that the command has been accepted.